+Two random numbers are drawn for each line-of-sight: an angle $\phi$, sampled uniformly in the interval $[0, 2\pi]$ and $\cos{\theta}$, sampled uniformly in the interval $[-1, 1]$.
+These two angles are used to perform a random rotation to the coordinate system, always keeping the quasar host galaxy at the origin.
 Figure~\ref{fig:vlos_rproj} thus accounts for both (i) halo-to-halo variations and (ii) line-of-sight effects.
-The distribution shown in Figure~\ref{fig:vlos_rproj} excludes contributions from the Hubble flow to line-of-sight velocities.
-This assumption is justified because (i) observed line-of-sight velocities given in the literature are commonly derived \textit{assuming that the quasar host galaxy and companions are at the same cosmological redshift} (see Section~\ref{sec:comparison}), (ii) the Hubble flow only becomes important at large radial distances $\gtrsim 1 \, \rm Mpc$, and (iii) the results of this paper depend mainly on the velocity distribution within $R_{\rm proj} \lesssim 100 \, \rm kpc$, where differences between `low-mass' and `high-mass' environments are most pronounced.
+As in Figure~\ref{fig:dataset}, the distribution shown in Figure~\ref{fig:vlos_rproj} excludes contributions from the Hubble flow to line-of-sight velocities.
+This assumption is justified because (i) observed line-of-sight velocities given in the literature are commonly derived \textit{assuming that the quasar host galaxy and companions are at the same cosmological redshift} (see Section~\ref{sec:dataset}), (ii) the Hubble flow only becomes important at large radial distances $\gtrsim 500 \, \rm kpc$, and (iii) the results of this paper depend mainly on the velocity distribution within $R_{\rm proj} \lesssim 100 \, \rm kpc$, where differences between `low-mass' and `high-mass' environments are most pronounced.
 A more sophisticated approach requires the reconstruction of a light-cone, which would require a very large cosmological volume and is not viable with the small `zoom-in' simulation volumes investigated here.